macourtney/drift/README.md

 `:dependencies` vector.
 You can add drift to both vectors without any problems.

+If you're using drift with lein2, you'll need to add it the :plugins list in the project.clj file.

 To set your Drift migration directory, simply add a clojure file called "migrate_config.clj" to the directory "src/config".